hunterloftis/newton/readme.md

-A lot of folks have been excited by playing with this library - it introduces some new things to the JS physics landscape: fast soft-body simulation with a simple API and decoupled rendering.
+A lot of folks have been excited by playing with this library - it introduces some new things to the JS physics landscape:

+- blazing fast
+- soft bodies
+- simple API
+- decoupled rendering
+- deterministic

 However, I've been a bad project maintainer.
 Partly I've been busy, and partly Newton grew unwieldy and